Why subscribe?

 Dr Eric Ding’s Journal is a newsletter devoted to public health need-to-know concerns, health policy chats, DC politics related to healthcare, and info to help protect your family.
 Special health bulletins from an epidemiologist, health economist, and nutrition scientist.
 Also discussing the vastly complicated world of diet, diabetes, heart disease, and cancer prevention.

 Subscribe to get full access to the newsletter, online chat to ask questions, and website.
-Don’t miss an update.

 Stay up-to-date